Skip to content

 What home insurance add-ons are available?

-By paying a bit more, you can add optional extras to your policy to give you even more protection.
-You’ll want to keep your policy affordable though, so think carefully about what you need.
+By paying a bit more, you can add optional extras to give you more protection.
+You’ll want to keep your policy affordable, so think carefully about what you need.
 Add-ons include:

 Home emergency cover

-Provides immediate help in an emergency situation if there’s a risk of further damage to the property or a risk to family members’ health and safety.
+Provides immediate help in an emergency if there’s a risk of further damage to the property or to health and safety.
 For example, a broken boiler in the winter or a leaking pipe.

 Learn more about home emergency cover